Home / All Programs / Mule Supported Trips (Ages 55+) / Mt Whitney via Cottonwood – Mule Supported

 Dates

-This route from Horseshoe Meadows crosses over the Sierra Crest at Cottonwood Pass, eventually drops west towards the Kern River, and then loops east to Guitar Lake below the western slopes of the peak.
-We like this route for a number of reasons:
+Our route begins in Horseshoe Meadows, crosses the Sierra Crest at Cottonwood Pass, then drops west toward the Kern River before looping back east to Guitar Lake beneath Mt.
+Whitney’s western slopes.
+We love this route because:

-- There are far fewer people than on the regular Whitney Trail.
+It sees far fewer people compared to the standard Whitney Trail.

 Prerequisites